MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/azure-rhel/rhel-platform-automation-devops.md

 ### Azure DevOps

 Azure DevOps is a comprehensive set of development tools to provide project management, CI/CD (Continuous Integration/Continuous Delivery) services and source code repositories for both cloud and on-premises environments.
 Combing these features along with Azure Test Plans, Azure Artifacts, Azure Logic Apps and Azure Functions facilitate seamless collaboration, development and delivery of modern software projects.

 #### Azure Boards

-Cloud software development and corresponding project management is focused on Agile software development.
+Agile software development for Cloud software development and project management.
 Current documentation on Azure Boards can be found [here](https://learn.microsoft.com/en-us/azure/devops/boards/?view=azure-devops).
 Initial guidance on options and that can be configured and optimized are detailed [here](https://learn.microsoft.com/en-us/azure/devops/boards/configure-customize?view=azure-devops&tabs=agile-process).

 To make the most of Azure Boards, understand how your teams use their tools and functions (for example, Scrum, Kanban, and Scrumban), and their dependencies on configurations and customizations.
 The following table summarizes the primary items you should consider as you structure your project.